 Georges Moreau de Tours exhibited four paintings at the 1889 Exposition Universelle, two of them were history paintings: La mort de Pichegru, 1886 et Le Drapeau.
 Assaut de Malakoff le 8 septembre 1855, bought by the State at the 1888 Salon, now in the Musée de Laval.

 Georges Moreau de Tours’s ancestors had fought in the Napoleonic wars.
-His first cousin, Sophie Moreau, the widow of Dr. Bretonneau, friend and mentor of his father the famous psychiatrist creator of the Club des Haschischins, Jacques-Joseph Moreau de Tours, had remarried in 1863 Justinien Nicolas, Comte Clary, Lieutenant Colonel and nephew of Désirée Clary.
+His first cousin, Sophie Moreau, the widow of Dr. Bretonneau, friend and mentor of his father, the famous psychiatrist creator of the Club des Haschischins, Jacques-Joseph Moreau de Tours, had remarried in 1863 Justinien Nicolas, Comte Clary, Lieutenant Colonel and nephew of Désirée Clary.
 She was Bonaparte’s first fiancée, and wife of General Bernadotte, Prince of Pontecorvo and of the Empire, King of Sweden and Norway.
 Comte Clary seems to have played an important part in the painter’s life.
-In 1892 he decorated him with the Légion d’Honneur, he was himself Commander of the Order, and in 1893 he was his witness at his wedding in Paris.
+In 1892 he presented him with the Légion d’Honneur, he was himself Commander of the Order, and in 1893 he was his witness at his wedding in Paris.
 In 1880 Moreau de Tours exhibited his first history painting La Tour d’Auvergne.
 Premier Grenadier de France mort au champ d’honneur.
 It was bought by the State and hung the same year in the Musée des Beaux-Arts in Quimper.
 Its reproduction in chromolithography in the Petit Journal Supplément Illustré ensured its large diffusion.
 This heroic and patriotic theme was used by the artist in several paintings shown at the Salon:

 - 1886 La mort de Pichegru